rmcginty92/name-turnover-velocity/README.md

-# name-turnover-velocity
+# Name Usage Analysis in United States
-Analysis of volatility of popular baby name rankings through the decades
+Analysis of name usage across the US through the decades.